 Alcohol abuse is responsible for 80% of cases.2 known as chronic alcoholic pancreatitis.

-This illness can also be caused by a blockage to the pancreatic duct.
+This illness can also be caused by a blockage of the pancreatic duct.
 Less commonly, it can be caused by conditions such as cystic fibrosis.

 How much alcohol causes pancreatitis?